NhiLa/msse642/assignments/weekly-projects/project-4-penlab-2.md

 └── admin.html

 ### Issues Encountered
 - **Agentic tool used:** This project was completed with the assistance of Claude AI (Anthropic), which was used as an agentic coding tool to generate the full application code, including all routes, templates, and database schema.
-Claude also provided step-by-step guidance throughout the entire lab setup, deployment, and pen testing process.
+Claude also provided necessary guidance throughout the entire lab setup, deployment, and pen testing process when I encountered a problem.
 - **ARM64 compatibility:** Since the lab runs on Apple Silicon (M1 Pro), all VMs use ARM64 architecture which required careful selection of compatible packages.
 - **File transfer:** The app was zipped and transferred to the deployment VM using `scp` from the Mac host to the Ubuntu Server VM.
 The initial transfer failed because the VM cannot locate the exact directory of the zip file.
 I need to find a way to transfer it to the virtual machine using the Mac terminal.